MSIA/2021-msia423-chang-christina-project/README.md

     * 0. Set environment variables and connect to the VPN
     * 1. Acquire the data, land it in S3, and create the database
     * 2. Clean the data, create features, and build the model
+    * 3. Run the app
+    * 4. Run unit tests
 - [Running the app step by step](#running-the-app-step-by-step)
     * 1. Load data into S3
     * 2. Initialize the database
+    * 3. Clean the data
+    * 4. Create features
+    * 5. Train the model
+    * 6. Run the app
+    * 7. Run unit tests

 <!-- tocstop -->